AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 The DTRX2 radio card implements 2 identical super-heterodyne TX chains, with their own dedicated PLL.

-The TX paths implement a wideband variable gain RF front-end with a 0.5dB step RF attenuator.
+The TX paths implement a wideband variable gain RF front-end with a 15.5dB range, 0.5dB step RF attenuator.

 It is also possible to enable/disable each of these signal paths individually via software, by control of the amplifiers power-down pins.